rhize-labs/otter/README.md

 ### The WiscKey Foundation

-MelisDB is built upon the research and design principles from the [WiscKey paper](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf) by researchers at the University of Wisconsin, Madison.
+OtterDB is built upon the research and design principles from the [WiscKey paper](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf) by researchers at the University of Wisconsin, Madison.
 This groundbreaking work introduced the concept of separating keys and values in LSM-trees, dramatically improving write performance while maintaining read efficiency.

 ### The BadgerDB Legacy